ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 "\_dmarc.example.com".
 The DNS-located DMARC preference data will hereafter be called the "DMARC record".

 DMARC's use of the Domain Name Service is driven by DMARC's use of domain names and the nature of the query it performs.
 The query requirement matches with the DNS for obtaining simple parametric information.
 It uses an established method of storing the information associated with the target domain name, specifically an isolated TXT record that is restricted to the DMARC context.
 Using the DNS as the query service has the benefit of reusing an extremely well-established operations, administration, and management infrastructure, rather than creating a new one.

 Per [@!RFC1035], a TXT record can comprise several "character-string" objects.
 Where this is the case, the module performing DMARC evaluation **MUST** concatenate these strings by joining together the objects in order and parsing the result as a single string.

+A Domain Owner or PSO may choose not to participate in DMARC evaluation by Mail Receivers simply by not publishing a DMARC record for its domain(s).
+A Domain Owner can also choose not to have some underlying authentication mechanisms apply to DMARC evaluation of its domain(s).
+For example, if a Domain Owner only wants to use DKIM as the underlying authentication mechanism, then the Domain Owner does not publish an SPF policy record that can produce an SPF pass result.
+Alternatively, if the Domain Owner wishes to rely solely on SPF, then it can send email messages that have no DKIM-Signature header that would produce an Aligned Identifier as the result of a DKIM pass.
+Neither approach is recommended, however.

+A Mail Receiver implementing the DMARC mechanism gets the Domain Owner's or PSO's published DMARC Domain Owner Assessment Policy and can use it to inform its handling decisions for messages that undergo DMARC validation checks and do not produce a result of pass.
+Mail handling considerations based on DMARC policy enforcement are discussed below in (#policy-enforcement-considerations).

 ##  DMARC URIs {#dmarc-uris}